Rules for The Great Australian Biodiversity Challenge

 The 'Pays to Know Nature Bonus' is only able to be awarded to an Australian based organisation.

 'Winning Botanic Garden Team' will be determined based on the highest overall score for a botanic garden team from submitted sightings during the competition period.
 First prize is $1,500.
 Second prize is $1,000.
+The prize is awarded to the botanic garden who owns the team.

 'Pays to Know Nature Bonus' will be awarded to the organisation whose network of Bio-Experts (people who associate with that organisation when registering as a Bio-Expert) identify the highest number of number of species/taxa through our Bio-Expertise Engine.
 First prize is $700.
 Second prize is $400.